 British pianist Peter Lemer studied with Jaki Byard, Paul Bley, and Bill Dixon, so his roots in jazz are strong.
 His lengthy and distinguished career has found him in a wide variety of settings.
 As an avant-garde jazz pianist, he recorded with Spontaneous Music Ensemble; in the jazz fusion realm, he was a member of Gilgamesh and Paraphernalia; as a progressive rock keyboardist, he played with Gong, Baker Gurvitz Army, the Mike Oldfield Group, Seventh Wave, and In Cahoots.
 Sideman credits include work with Annette Peacock, Harry Beckett, and more.

 That's a whole lot of talent in the Peter Lemer Quintet!
 Together, they make a sort of inside/outside jazz that doesn't abandon themes and harmony but is still quite freewheeling when it wants to be.
-A lost classic, revived with this 50th Anniversary Remaster rESPlica Edition in a 750-copy limited edition slipcase copied from the original LP art.
+This lost classic was first revived with a 50th Anniversary Remaster rESPlica Edition (our short-lived run of 750-copy limited editions in slipcase jackets copied from the original LP art) and then later with a vinyl edition made to honor the group's reunion.

 PersonnelNisar Ahmad Khan: tenor saxophone